SteelCaptain/solidwm/README.md

-# solidwm
+# SolidWM

-solidwm is a fast and simple dynamic window manager that is designed to get out of the way.
+SolidWM is a fast and fully featured dynamic window manager.

 # Features
 * Bar with complete functionality (systray,hiding windows,transparency)